rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 I fucking hate them.

 I fucking hate the Tech Bros.
-I hate the venture capitalists in their Patagonia vests who talk about "disruption" while they burn down the library of human experience.
+I hate the hype.
+I hate the Bros wrongly claiming LLM's will turn us all into toast.
+I hate their never-ending quest to make their investments have a return.
+I hate the venture capitalists in their Patagonia vests who talk about "disruption" while they burn down the library of human experience and fuck over workers.
 I hate them with the specific, intricate hatred of a survivor who knows exactly how the grift works.

 I hate LLMs.
 My hatred knows no bounds.
 I love the small web, the clean web.
 I hate tech bloat.